SV-Engineer/c-learning/README.md

   > gcc version x.x.x (MinGW.org GCC-x.x.x-x)[^4]

 9. To complete setup, we must add the gcc compiler to the [path](#mingw-adding-to-path) environment variable.

-[^1]: You may uncheck the start menu and desktop shortcut creation options circled in red.
-You likely will not use those shortcuts if created.
-[^2]: Sometimes pronounced as an acronym G.U.I. and sometimes pronounced as a word "gooey".
-[^3]: In the referenced image, the tick boxes for "mingw32-base" and "mingw32-gcc-g++" are green.
-If you do **not** want to install c++ then do not select the second item "mingw32-gcc-g++."
-[^4]: Where the 'x' character is replaced by numbers.

 ## Compiler Installation Reference Images
 ### Mingw Splash Screen